Our premium cruise on the Göta Canal with M/S Diana. Experience the whole route in daylight!Grand Sweden Cruise »

 The shipping company was founded on February 27, 1869, under the name Ångfartygsaktiebolaget Motala Ström.
-The first boat was Motalaström, built already in 1855.
+The first boat was the M/S Motalaström, built already in 1855.
 In addition to deck passengers, she was rebuilt to take 20 passengers in first class, 16 in second class and 12 in third class.
-The start of the operation exceeded expectations and two new boats named Venus and Juno were ordered by Motala Werkstad shipyard.
-The canal boat Juno, which was delivered in 1874, still operates and is the world's oldest registered passenger boat with sleeping accommodations.
-In 1876 the shipping company entered a partnership with Thomas Cook & Co in London, a successful attempt to be the first Swedish company to attract tourists to Sweden.
-In the 1880s the company had no fewer than 11 boats in service, several of which were combined as cargo and passenger ships.
+The start of the operation exceeded expectations and two new boats, named M/S Venus and M/S Juno, were ordered by Motala Werkstad shipyard.
+The canal boat Juno, delivered in 1874, still is in operation to this very day, making it the world's oldest registered passenger boat with sleeping accommodations.
+In 1876, the shipping company entered a new partnership with Thomas Cook & Co of London in a successful attempt to be the first Swedish company to attract international tourists to Sweden.
+In the 1880s, the company had no fewer than 11 boats in service, several of which served as combined cargo and passenger ships.

-After a break during World War I, the business was resumed in the 1920s and was soon up to speed again.
+After World War I had forced a break in operations, the tourism and shipping business was resumed in the 1920s and soon up to speed again.
 Posters and brochures in 16 different languages were spread all over the world.
-During this period, it was also possible to travel half the distance by bus with many cultural stops in region of Västergötland.
-The trip then continued with a canal boat from Jönköping to Stockholm.
-Just before the 1930s the prospects were good, and another new boat was ordered and delivered in 1931, Diana.
-However, during the 1930's the economic situation quickly changed and the tourist stream did not materialize.
-At the outbreak of World War II the boats were laid up for the duration of the war.
+During this period, it was also possible to travel half the length of the canal by bus with many cultural stops in the region of Västergötland.
+The trip then continued aboard a canal boat from Jönköping to Stockholm.
+Heading into the 1930s, business was booming and prospects were good, leading to the order a new boat: the M/S Diana, delivered in 1931.
+However, following the Wall Street Crash of 1929 and the ensuing Great Depression, the global economic situation took a significant downturn in the 1930's and the anticipated stream of global tourists never came to Sweden.
+The outbreak of World War II finally meant that the boats had to be laid up for the duration of the war.

-In the years 1947-1956 the company was run by different owners with a varying success.
-In 1957 the company was bought by ship-owner Helge Källsson in Lidköping and the company was renamed Rederi AB Göta Kanal.
-The three remaining boats Juno, Wilhelm Tham and Diana were modernized and carefully restored.
-In 1986 Helge Källsson's daughter, Britmari Brax took over the shipping company.
+After the end of the war, the company was run by different owners to varying degrees of success in the years between 1947 and 1956.
+In 1957, the company was bought by ship-owner Helge Källsson from the Swedish town Lidköping who renamed it Rederi AB Göta Kanal.
+The three remaining boats, the M/S Juno, M/S Wilhelm Tham, and M/S Diana, were modernized and carefully restored.
+In 1986, Helge Källsson's daughter, Britmari Brax took over the shipping company.